-Minister of Antarctic affairs, environment & climate change: The problems of global warming and climate change are central components of the Flandrensisian agenda.
+Minister of Antarctic affairs, environment & climate change: The problems of global warming and climate change are central components of the Flandrensian agenda.
 The Minister promotes the importance of the white continent and develops the Flandrensian policy on Antarctica.

-Minister of Media & communication: To tell the Flandrensisian story and spread our mission communication is very important.
+Minister of Media & communication: To tell the Flandrensian story and spread our mission communication is very important.
 The Minister is responsible for the communication strategy, promotion and is the CEO of the Flandrensis Times.